 For an honours degree at Durham, you take the equivalent of six single modules each year, each with two lectures a week (apart from the project and teaching modules).
 In the first year four of your modules will cover core material.
 These form the bedrock of your University education, and range over a wide variety of topics.
-We recognize that our first year class is not homogeneous; there are different A-level syllabuses, and some students have non A-level qualifications.
+We recognise that our first year class is not homogeneous; there are different A level syllabuses, and some students have non A level qualifications.
 Our first year courses have been designed with this in mind.
 Consequently we aim to fill gaps and consolidate previous knowledge during a good deal of the first term although you should find even familiar material presented in an interesting and more sophisticated way.

 There are two core modules in the second year.
 For the remainder of your time you have the opportunity to choose those areas of Mathematics and Statistics which appeal to you most.
 You can begin to specialise, or if you prefer, study a wide range of subjects.

 In the third and fourth year the MMath programme offers a very wide choice of modules, with the last year providing more breadth and depth.
 Also in the fourth year you will take a double module consisting of a substantial project which allows you to treat a particular mathematical topic in depth and, in many cases, come close to the frontiers of current research.
 Typically the projects are organised around weekly small group meetings with lecturers and involve presentations and poster design as well as the writing of a detailed dissertation

 We aim to encourage you to develop independence and self-motivation.
 For that reason we concentrate our tutorial support in the first two years and in the project module, however help and advice is always available from lecturers.
 You will also have an advisor assigned to you throughout your time with us who can be relied on for help, in particular in choosing your path through the many modules available.

 In addition to satisfying the University’s general entry requirements, please note our offers consist of: